 Distilled in 2001, this year’s release is a departure from recent releases, which were complex and nicely balanced.
 It’s more aggressive, with tannins and oak dominating, and lacking the body and sweetness to balance it.
 It’s my least favorite of this year’s offerings.
 Dark chocolate, toffee, tobacco, and dried fruit round out the palate and offer some comfort.
 Buffalo Trace Antique Collection 2016

 The new, younger sibling to George T. Stagg.
 George T.’s signature is its bold nature and high proof, and Junior follows in its footsteps.
 The aromas are very nice: bold spice (clove, dusty mint, cinnamon, evergreen) with layers of burnt sugars, cocoa, charred oak, and berried fruit.
 However, on the palate, those sugars become dominated by aggressive spice, leather, and unnecessary tannin, most notably on the finish.
-Spend a little more and opt for George T. Stagg instead (also reviewed in this issue).
+Spend a little more and opt for George T. Stagg instead.